Rocky Mountain National Park Guide: Explore the Beautiful Rockies

 Longs Peak

-Rocky Mountain National Park Guide - Longs Peak
+Rocky Mountain National Park - Longs Peak

-One of the biggest draws to Rocky Mountain National Park for outdoor adventurists is the challenge of summiting Longs Peak, which at 14,259-feet ( 4,346 meters) is the 13th highest peak in Colorado and the highest peak inside the park.
-While Longs Peak may not be the tallest mountain in Colorado, it is one of the most technically challenging of the state’s 53 fourteen thousand foot high peaks, also known as 14ers.
-If you are considering summiting the Longs Peak Keyhole Route, you should make sure that you are prepared with the proper gear and plan on camping out near the trailhead so that you can get an early start in the morning.
-This will ensure that you are able to summit and get back down safely while there is still light.
+One of the biggest draws to Rocky Mountain National Park for outdoor adventurers is the challenge of summiting Longs Peak, which at 14,259 feet ( 4,346 meters) is the 13th highest peak in Colorado and the highest peak inside the park.
+While Longs Peak may not be the tallest mountain in Colorado, it is one of the most technically challenging of the state’s 53 fourteen-thousand-foot-high peaks, also known as 14ers.

 Download the Longs Peak Keyhole Route Brochure